-Thicky, Chewy, Chocolatey with a Crinkly & Shiny Top, these brownies encompass everything you want in a brownie.
-Easily made ahead and doubled to serve a crowd, these thick and chewy brownies are perfect I even served them at my sister’s wedding at The Ritz Carlton!
-This easy ultimate brownie recipe for thick and chewy brownies will be your new go-to!
+Thicky, Chewy, Chocolatey with a Crinkly & Shiny Top, these cocoa powder brownies encompass everything you want in a brownie.
+Easily made ahead and doubled to serve a crowd, these thick and chewy brownies are perfect I even served them at my sister's wedding at The Ritz Carlton!
+This easy homemade brownie recipe for thick and chewy brownies will be your new go-to!
 Made in only one dish, fewer dishes the better!

 Living in America brownies are kind of a staple.
 You know cookies and brownies, you can't live without them, and for good reason.
 I tend to make a lot of them- as they are easy, convenient, and can sit at room temperature- for all the parties I bake for.
 Brownies come in so many shapes and forms.
 Some like them cakey or fudgy, chunks or no chunks (you can make this recipe either way, score!), plain ol' chocolate or add in's, some like them chilled or warm, chewy, dense, crinkly top or not... the list goes on.